Crypto-TII/CryptographicEstimators/docs/github/user_guide.md

 ```

 > **Note:** When changing the complexity type of an Estimator or Algorithm
-> object, its reset function will be autmatically called.
+> object, its reset function will be automatically called.

 ### 3.3.
 Customizing complexity optimization